d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 ## Conclusion

-In this follow up article you learned how to add a custom markdown module to _Scully_ as well as how you can use the AsciiDoc plugin for rendering `adoc` files.
+In this follow-up article you learned how to add a custom Markdown module to _Scully_ and how you can use the AsciiDoc plugin for rendering `adoc` files.
-Also you can now handle protected routes by using a custom _Scully_ route plugin.
+What is more, you can now handle protected routes by using a custom _Scully_ route plugin.

 **Thank you**